Family issues and work life balance

 There can be knock on effects for organisations in many areas as a result of employees experiencing work-family conflict.

-Work-life conflict has been found to be associated with:
+Work-life conflict is associated with:

 - Decreased employee job satisfaction